-Last month on our trip back East we decided to make a stop at Niagara Falls, Canada.
-If you are planning a trip there, you have to stay on the Canadian side of the Falls.
+Recently on our trip back East we decided to make a stop at Niagara Falls, Canada.
+If you are planning a vacation there, or just want to stop by for the day, you have to stay on the Canadian side of the Falls.
 Not only will you have a better view of the Falls, but there is so much more to do on the Canadian side when you’re not by the water.

-We rented a car for our vacation and there were no restrictions for crossing the border.
+Rental Car – We rented a car for our vacation and there were no restrictions for crossing the border.
 Most car rental companies allow you to drive into Canada but it’s always a good idea to ask before you book your reservation.

 Niagara Falls Hotels

 There are many hotels to choose from, but deciding on a Niagara Falls hotel doesn’t have to be complicated!
 You’ll find everything from luxury suites to budget-friendly options, so you simply have to decide what your needs are.
 Do you prefer to spend less on a hotel and more on activities?
 Or do you want to pamper your family while there?
 Is an unobstructed view of the falls top on your list?

 We stayed at one of the Marriott properties located by the Clifton Hill entertainment district.
 I used my Marriott Bonvoy Boundless credit card to pay for the room because this card also has no foreign transaction fees.
 There are a lot of Marriott properties by Niagara Falls, so there are plenty of redemption options to use your points on when you visit.